Mchango/.github/README.md

 # Welcome to Mchango

-Mchango is a software development company that specializes in developing and Decentralized applications, Mchango is commited to solving real world issues by leveraging the blockchain.
+Mchango is a software development company that specializes in developing Decentralized applications, Mchango is commited to solving real world issues by leveraging the blockchain.

 ## Acknowledgements